Photo credit: Mike McDermott

 Buttermilk Road bears the Forest Service designation 07S01 and is 13.1 miles long between the two points where it junctions with CA168 near Bishop and 1.4 miles from Aspendell.

-The best trails for the best runners and those aspiring to be their best are tough, high altitude climbs that reward with awe inspiring views and a sense of absolute satisfaction.
-Numerous single-track trails begin in the Bishop Creek Canyon area and climb to near 12,000’ ASL to summit passes in the John Muir Wilderness.
+The best trails for the best runners and those aspiring to be their best are tough, high-altitude climbs that reward with awe-inspiring views and a sense of absolute satisfaction.
+Numerous single-track trails begin in the Bishop Creek Canyon area and climb to nearly 12,000’ ASL to summit passes in the John Muir Wilderness.

 Run Bishop Run